 I was probably 19 when I took his class.
-Which, I’m sorry to say, was a while ago.
-And while most of his lectures have faded over time… one lesson sticks with me: the difference between Terror and Horror.
+Which, I’m sorry to say, was quite a while ago.
+And while most of his lectures have faded over time… one lesson sticks with me: the difference between terror and horror.

 Now to you or me, terror and horror are pretty interchangeable.
 Were there some distinction to be drawn, it’d surely be a tedious and pedantic one.
 We can swap those terms in conversation without any major derailment of understanding.
 For example: as a borderline arachnophobe, it doesn’t really matter what I call the feeling I have about, say, a spider crawling up my leg – the outcome remains the same: I will rip off my clothes and set the couch on fire.

 Horror is what she sees once she opens the door.
-It’s terror, realized.
+Terror comes first.
+Horror comes after.
+Horror is terror, realized.
+It is terror in its present tense.
 It’s what we’re left to live with once our fears have come to pass.

 To paraphrase my Gothic Lit professor: Terror is the smell of a corpse in a dark room.
 Horror is what you see when you finally turn on the lights.

-According to the Gun Violence Archive, there have been 23,965 “incidents” (by which they refer to shootings) this year.
+According to the Gun Violence Archive, as of September 13th, 2017, there have been 43,363 incidents (by which they refer to shootings).

 That gun violence of this magnitude can inflict itself on so many people without warning or reason – that it could happen to any one of us at any moment: that’s terror.